squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

   --with-default-user=proxy
 }}}

-From Squid 3.1 the log directory is also configurable.
-The Debian package default is:
+From Squid 3.1 the log directory and PID file location are also configurable.
+The Debian package defaults are:
 {{{
 --with-logdir=/var/log
+--with-pidfile=/var/run/squid.pid
 }}}

 {X} Older Squid needs the following patch to be applied since the /var/logs/ directory for logs has no configure option.
 This exact patch requires ./bootstrap.sh to be run again.
 If that is not possible the same line change can be manually made in src/Makefile.in as well.